Tibetan Colloquial Disclaimer

 Implicit Superlative

-When the object is implied, it can be dropped.
+When the object to compare against is implied, it can be dropped.

 ཐུགས་སྤྲོ་ལ་རོགས་པ་མཉམ་དུ་འགྲོ་ན་སྐྱིད་ཤོས་རེད། To go to a party with friends is the most fun.
 (Implied: among all people with whom we could go to the party)